+At this point I didn’t know how to study for the CPA exams effectively… but I didn’t know any better.
 I would turn on the video lecture, watch it for a few minutes, and then realize I had completely zoned out.
 So I would re-commit to paying attention, and restart the video.
 This would usually happen a few times, so I would then skim the chapter text.
 For most lessons I would still be pretty confused at this point, so I would then go through a few practice problems.

 This put me an hour or more into my study session, and most days I wondered “am I actually learning this stuff?”
 So I would really commit to working extra hard the next day… and then most days it would be another slog through the material.

 I would do practice questions and the diagnostic quizzes, and my scores would range anywhere from the 50s to the 70s.
 But, there were so many lessons to get through I felt like I never had time to just master any given topic.
 So in addition to always feeling like I wasn’t really getting it, I also felt like I was always rushing just to keep up with my study planner.

 It’s important to note, I knew I wasn’t crushing the material, but I kept thinking, “A 75?
 I’ll definitely get at least a 75…”

 So the 3 months went along like this, and finally it was test day.

 It’s hard to remember how I thought I was doing during the exam – you really have no clue – but I remember a few key thoughts:

 - I had spent a lot of time trying to master the hardest topics, and had pretty much glossed over a lot of the “easy” stuff